chjj/mako/README.md

 - Consensus & policy rules are _mostly_ complete: mako supports softforks up to and including segwit, but not later additions like taproot.
 - A number of tests still need to be written.
-- I haven't taken the time to have mako fully sync mainnet, only signet.
-Mako passes all of the transaction and script test vectors from bitcoin core, but there's no telling what consensus issue may arise in its current state.
+- Mako passes all of the transaction and script test vectors from bitcoin core, but there's no telling what consensus issue may arise in its current state.

 ## Build & Usage (for experimentation only)